-The revenue shortfalls outlined in the section above indicates the tax revenues have usually fallen short of expectations.
+The revenue shortfalls outlined in this study indicate that cigarette tax revenues have usually fallen short of expectations.
 The lower tax revenues directly reflect lower sales of cigarettes within the jurisdiction of each municipality.
 A main driver of slumping cigarette sales is that consumers cross municipal lines to make purchases and, as a consequence, retail sales in convenience stores and small grocery stores suffer under cigarette sales tax increases.